JarekKos/rocket-uploader/README.md

 ## Description

-Application allows to upload, download, delete and restore images.
-In this case delete doesn't mean removing image from server, but changing status from 'active' to 'delete'.
-To decrease number of request to server, caching service was implemented.
+The application allows end users to upload, download, delete and restore images.
+Please note, delete does not mean removing image from the server.
+Delete simply changes the status from 'active' to 'delete'.
+To decrease the number of server requests a caching service was implemented.

 ## TODO